SjorsScholten/S622VJ-Portfolio/README.md

 ### Sprint 1

 In this sprint we started on setting up the environment for the IP and improving the current state of the GP code base.

+For the GP I mostly worked on replacing the API-Gateway, which will now be done using ocelot.
+I researched the usability of the tool and created documentation on how to use the tool for future teams.

+For the IP I created the initial architecture documentation and set up all the backend services and frontend.
+I took a decision on the tools and frameworks I wanted to learn this semester.

+Next sprint we will start on creating a foundation for

 ### Sprint 2

-[Do at the end of sprint 2]: #
+In this sprint I started with developing the first few user stories in order to lay a foundation for the learning outcomes.
+This sprint I also became infected with corona, so there was not much happening in the first week, making this sprint only 2 weeks.

+For the GP I worked on phasing out the old API-Gateway with the new Ocelot API.

+For The IP I worked on improving the frontend and connected the backend to the database.
+I improved my local development environment by making it up and running with one command.
+I added a local MongoDB container to my environment and connected my backend services.
+For the frontend I created the first few pages and components in order to display the data and results for the requests.
+I created the first REST call towards the backend from the frontend.

+Next sprint I will continue creating components for the frontend and start on implementing the authorization and authentication functionality.
+By the end of the next sprint the user should be able to login.

 ### Sprint 3